Scaringi Law Election Law Announcement: Now is the Time for Candidate Petition Challenges!

 The persons who sign a nomination petition must be registered voters of the precinct or the district which the candidate seeks to represent, and of the party whose nomination the candidate seeks.
 A signer (elector) may only sign a petition once (although he or she may sign as many petitions as there are positions to be filled).
 Forged signatures are invalid, as are printed “signatures” and signatures that do not correspond to those found on voter registration cards or in the SURE (State Uniform Registry of Electors) system.
 Addresses must correspond to those shown on the voter registration card or in the SURE system.
 Note that the Department of State no longer requires nomination petition pages to be signed by a Notary Public.

 A petition challenge is made in the appropriate court – either the Pennsylvania Commonwealth Court or the Court of Common Pleas.
 These cases are heard on an expedited basis.
 Scaringi Law attorneys have experience handling petition challenges in court and have obtained successful results for several clients.
-If you are contemplating a challenge to a candidate’s nomination petitions, or if your own petitions have been challenged, call our office for a free consultation.
+If you are contemplating a challenge to a candidate’s nomination petitions, or if your own petitions have been challenged, call our office to ask about a free consultation.